-What is the Aquarius MRE System?
+What is the Aquarius MRE or Aquarius MRE System?

 How much will the system reduce a ships fuel consumption?